A1S25/backend-ecommerce/README.md

 # Backend of ecommerce
 I developed this ecommerce website in which backend as well as frontend is present.
 I use basically javascript for frontend as well as backend.
-I use "MERN Stack" technology along with typescript.
+I use "MERN Stack" technology along with typescript. this backend code is under process for frontend